Joseph Saidu Momoh: The SCIPA Group

 The SCIPA Group was an Israeli mineral company led by Nir Guaz that arrived in Sierra Leone in 1989.
 SCIPA bought its way into Momoh's favor by providing the government with loans and enabling Sierra Leone to enter into negotiations with the International Monetary Fund.
 On Christmas Eve 1989, Momoh had Guaz arrested, charged with economic sabotage and deported from Sierra Leone.

 In September 1991, after the start of the Sierra Leone Civil War, Momoh ushered in a new constitution which dismantled the one-party state established in 1978 and instituted multiparty democracy.
 He also played a great part in dissolving tribalism.
 He was congratulated on this by British Prime Minister John Major and American President George H. W. Bush, who both declared these reforms as "important steps towards democratization" and "essential steps forward."
 Momoh said John Major had proven to be a "genuine friend of Sierra Leone" and he referred to George H.W.
 Bush as a "great leader of the world."

 Military coup

-However, Momoh's efforts at reform came too late to rescue Sierra Leone from chaos.
+Unfortunately, Momoh's efforts at reform came too late to rescue Sierra Leone from chaos.
 He was overthrown in a military coup staged by Valentine Strasser, a 25-year-old army captain, in April 1992.

 In April 1992, a group of young soldiers marched to Freetown from the war front where they had been fighting the Revolutionary United Front (RUF) led by Foday Sankoh.
 Incensed by terrible working conditions, unpaid salaries and a lack of government support they staged a coup d'état.

 On 29 April 1992, the soldiers, led by Captain Valentine Strasser announced the military coup on the radio.

 Momoh fled to Guinea and sought political asylum.